Valentinatudose/Love-Blocks-Quiz/DEPLOYMENT_AND_INTEGRATION.md

 1.  **Upload Frontend Files**: Copy all the frontend project files and folders (`index.html`, `index.tsx`, `App.tsx`, `constants.ts`, `types.ts`, `metadata.json`, and the `components` folder) into a new directory on your web server (e.g., `/quiz`).

-2.  **Deploy the Backend Function**: You must also deploy the backend function located in the `brevo-api` folder.
+2.  **Deploy the Backend Function**: You must also deploy the backend function located in the `api` folder.
 See the instructions in Section 2.

 3.  **Access the Quiz**: Once both parts are deployed, you should be able to access the quiz by navigating to `https://yourwebsite.com/quiz/index.html`.